 The idea was to keep the look of a beautiful (maybe neglected) gem and make it reliable and comfortable to drive everyday.

 These vehicles are so broadly interpreted by the public that it enhances the overall feeling of owning one.
 On any given block you might get the 45 year old woman feeling sorry for you because you haven’t gotten a new car in 30 years.
 Or you get the 55 year old mechanic that just relishes the beauty he sees.

 A car like this is beautiful because it was made and it wasn’t made.
 Its seasoned look from mother nature makes each patina unique and invaluable.
 Having ICON rebuild it for you allows you safely and effectively drive it for 20 more years.
 Now that the framework and mechanics of the car will last, how do we preserve the paint?

 A patina finish is likely old single stage paint that has been beaten by the weather, causing fading, damage, and maybe even rusting.
 The trick is going to keep it from being beaten to a point of no restoration.

 Patina is not shiny, so don’t use any waxes or silicones that might change the look.
 That’s the last thing you want to do with an old gem like these.
-Use matte specific products like the Matte Paint Sealant to protect it from further fading.
+Use matte specific products like the Matte Paint Coating to protect it from further fading.

 The other option is to clear coat your patina finish to give it more durability and protection.
 I personally think this a great idea.
 However, it may not last very long.
 But if you can afford a few hundred dollars every so often, this will definitely be a great option.
 Remember to make it a matte clear coat as to not add any shine to the finish.
 Then of course care for the newly coated finish with matte safe products.